 Step 1: Identify the Area or Department to Audit

 First things first, what subject is under audit?
 Is it a restaurant, healthcare, or customer service audit?
 Merely putting the “Audit Checklist” title makes the sheet too broad anyway.
 Be sure to specify the subject.
-And if you are planning to create a hospital audit checklist, don’t forget to state the hospital’s name and other specifics.
+And if you are having strategic planning to create a hospital audit checklist, don’t forget to state the hospital’s name and other specifics.

 Step 2: Insert the Criteria to Examine